Tim-Salzmann/l4casadi/README.md

 An example of solving a simple NLP with torch system model can be found in [examples/simple_nlp.py](/examples/simple_nlp.py).

+## Batch Dimension
+If your PyTorch model expects a batch dimension as first dimension (which most models do) you should pass `model_expects_batch_dim=True` to the `L4CasADi` constructor.
+The `MX` input to the L4CasADi component is then expected to be a vector of shape `[X, 1]`.
+L4CasADi will add a batch dimension of `1` automatically such that the input to the underlying PyTorch model is of shape `[1, X]`.

 ## Integration with Acados
 To use this framework with Acados:
 - Follow the [installation instructions](https://docs.acados.org/installation/index.html).